google-research/reverse-engineering-neural-networks/docs/developer.rst

 Building the docs
 -----------------

-To rebuild the documentation, first install the dependencies:

-``pip install -r docs/requirements.txt``
+To rebuild the documentation, first install the dependencies: ``pip install -r docs/requirements.txt``

-The commands to build the docs are contained in the `Makefile`.
+First, generate the source API documentation by running ``sphinx-apidoc -f -o docs/source renn`` from the root directory.
+Then, the commands to build the docs are contained in the `docs/Makefile` file.

 How to contribute
 -----------------